International relations with the Taliban: Russia

 Russia has been accused of arming the Taliban by multiple politicians including Rex Tillerson and the Afghan government.
 There is no public evidence to substantiate such allegations, and several independent experts are sceptical that Russia materially supported the Taliban in any way.
 According to the BBC, Russia "is deeply concerned about the rise of Islamist fundamentalism in the region spreading in its direction, and it sees the Taliban as one potential bulwark against this."

 In February and again in May 2019, a delegation of Taliban officials and senior Afghan politicians met in Moscow to hold a new round of Afghan peace talks.
 Reuters reported that "Russian officials as well as religious leaders and elders had asked for a ceasefire."

 In June 2020, US intelligence officials assessed with medium confidence that the Russian GRU military-intelligence agency had offered bounties to the Taliban militants to kill coalition forces in Afghanistan.
 The Pentagon's top leaders said that Russian bounty program has not been corroborated.

+On 3 July 2025, Russia became the first country to formally recognize the Taliban's rule of Afghanistan, nearly four years after the Fall of Kabul.